devexperts/dxcharts-lite/README.md

 ## Demo

-To demonstrate its capabilities, we've created a [Demo version](https://devexperts.com/dxcharts-demo/) based on DXCharts Lite.
+To demonstrate its capabilities, we've created a [Demo version](https://devexperts.com/dxcharts-demo/) based on DXcharts Lite.
 Explore the full power of our library!